thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 How to use arrow functions
 - Don't wrap a single argument with parenthesis.
 - When returning a function from an arrow function, create a block rather than returning on one line (helps readability).
-- If support for older browsers is required, use Babel to compile arrow functions to older
+- If support for older browsers is required, use Babel to compile arrow functions to older syntax.

 When to use arrow functions
 - Use arrow functions whenever you don't want to think about or modify the context of the function (`this`).
 You might find that this is the majority of the functions you are writing on a daily basis, especially when building standalone modules or components.